MaloDrougard/knit/README.md

 ## Installation
 This project use the openframwork library.
 You need first to install openframwork and then install this app into root_of/apps/myApps/knit/
-For more detail, you can follow this wiki: https://github.com/MaloDrougard/knit/wiki/Installation-of-openframework-qtcreator-knitApp
+For more details, you can follow this wiki: https://github.com/MaloDrougard/knit/wiki/Installation-of-openframework-qtcreator-knitApp